sdidi/online-registration/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-There are 2 Links: List of Applicants and Add Applicant on the navigation bar.
+#### There are 2 Links: List of Applicants and Add Applicant on the navigation bar.
 The list has actions:

 Update an applicant and Delete an applicant.

 Included in the repository is the Postman Collection with API calls.

+### Validations

 ID validation has been done using Luhn algorithm that is used to validate SA id's.
 Only SA id is allowed to be persisted and the validation is performed on the backend code.
 Then is handled on the front end where the form is displayed